CALCRIM No. 2612. Witness Receiving a Bribe (Pen. Code, § 138(b))

 •Who has been served with a subpoena issued under the authority

 [A person is about to be called as a witness (if he or she knows or has

 been told that he or she will be called as a witness[,]/ [or] if he or she

 knows material information relating to the issues in a case that has been

 or may be filed).
 [Information is material if it is significant or

-as long as the language used and the circumstances clearly show that
+long as the language used and the circumstances clearly show that the

-the person is seeking a bribe from someone else.
-[The People do not
+person is seeking a bribe from someone else.
+[The People do not need to

 [The People do not need to prove that the defendant made any effort to